Maze generation algorithm: Fractal Tessellation algorithm

-This is a simple and fast way to generate a maze.
+The Fractal Tessellation algorithm is considered a simple and efficient method to generate a maze.

 On each iteration, this algorithm creates a maze twice the size by copying itself 3 times.
 At the end of each iteration, 3 paths are opened between the 4 smaller mazes.

-The advantage of this method is that it is very fast.
-The downside is that it is not possible to get a maze of a chosen size - but various tricks can be used to get around this problem.
+Despite the process's speed of execution, the method cannot generate a maze of a chosen size, though various workarounds exist.

 Simple algorithms

 3D version of Prim's algorithm.
 Vertical layers are labeled 1 through 4 from bottom to top.
 Stairs up are indicated with "/"; stairs down with "\", and stairs up-and-down with "x".
 Source code is included with the image description.

 Other algorithms exist that require only enough memory to store one line of a 2D maze or one plane of a 3D maze.
 Eller's algorithm prevents loops by storing which cells in the current line are connected through cells in the previous lines, and never removes walls between any two cells already connected.
 The Sidewinder algorithm starts with an open passage along the entire top row, and subsequent rows consist of shorter horizontal passages with one connection to the passage above.
 The Sidewinder algorithm is trivial to solve from the bottom up because it has no upward dead ends.
 Given a starting width, both algorithms create perfect mazes of unlimited height.

 Most maze generation algorithms require maintaining relationships between cells within it, to ensure the result will be solvable.
 Valid simply connected mazes can however be generated by focusing on each cell independently.
 A binary tree maze is a standard orthogonal maze where each cell always has a passage leading up or leading left, but never both.
 To create a binary tree maze, for each cell flip a coin to decide whether to add a passage leading up or left.
 Always pick the same direction for cells on the boundary, and the result will be a valid simply connected maze that looks like a binary tree, with the upper left corner its root.
 As with Sidewinder, the binary tree maze has no dead ends in the directions of bias.